 The Capital Facilities Element is a mandatory element of the Comprehensive Plan and estimates capital facility needs for the next 20 years.
 The CIP is required by the Growth Management Act RCW 36.70A.070(3)(d) and promotes efficiency by prioritizing capital improvements for a longer period of time than the single budget year.
 The CIP contains the six-year plan to finance capital projects based on projected funding.
-The amendments would replace the chart on pages 28 to 31 of the 2017 Comprehensive Plan (as it was amended in 2021 and prior years).

-Please refer to Attachment 5 for the full proposed CIP 2023-2028 and Attachment 6 for the project worksheets.
+Please refer to Attachment 5 for the full proposed CIP 2024-2029 and Attachment 5 for the project worksheets.